LIVE AT SHEA

 Country: USA, UK

-The first LP version was released in February 1971 by Kustom Rekords, catalogue ASC 002, and was mastered from a tape made off a worn copy of the 2-EP set.
+The first LP version was released in February 1971 by Kustom Rekords, catalogue number ASC 002, and was mastered from a tape made off a worn copy of the 2-EP set.
 It skips at 36" of Can't buy me love and there are glitches between tracks 3 and 4 and between tracks 9 and 10.
-The original stampers of this LP were identified by the letters SHEA 1/2.
+The original stampers of this LP were identified by the letters SHEA 1 / SHEA 2.

-The catalogue number ASC 002, the identical layout of the labels between JUDY and LIVE AT SHEA, the very similar layout of the sleeve, all suggest a very close connection of the two records, which were probably distributed together, with Judy appearing to have been made for export to the UK/european market.
+The catalogue number ASC 002, the identical layout of the labels between JUDY and LIVE AT SHEA, the very similar layout of the sleeve, all suggest a very close connection of the two records, which were probably distributed together, with the jacket having been printed in the UK when unsleeved records were sent from the USA.

 We have seen the following releases.

-1. February 1971 (photo above).
-Printed cover titled LIVE AT SHEA, yellow labels with track listing (with fake titles).
-This version mainly circulated in the UK.
+February 1971 (photo above).
+LIVE AT SHEA printed cover, yellow labels with track listing (with fictitious titles).
+This is the version whose jacket was printed in the UK and mainly circulated in UK and the rest of Europe.

-2. February 1971.
-Same label and matrix as #1, blue rubber-stamped cover titled THE ONLY LIVE RECORDING - BEATLES 1964.
+February 1971.
+Same label and matrix as #1, blue or red rubber-stamped cover titled THE ONLY LIVE RECORDING - BEATLES 1964.
 Some copies had a further red rubber stamp saying COLLECTORS COPY!.
 This is how the album was distributed in the USA.

-3. Spring 1971.
-Same labels and matrix as #1, pink insert featuring an outtake of the "Butcher Cover" photo session, titled on top right SHEA THE GOOD OLD DAYS.
+Spring 1971.
+Same labels and matrix as the previous version, pink insert featuring an outtake of the "Butcher Cover" photo session, titled, on the top right, SHEA THE GOOD OLD DAYS.
+A copy of this insert was also used for a repressing of LAST LIVE SHOW by TMOQ-Smokin' Pig

-4. May 1971.
+May 1971.
 Pine Tree Records.
-Pine Tree labels with track listing, insert as #3, slightly degenerated or pinkish printed cover.
-This LP was pressed from new stampers, numbered SHEA-1 Δ S 2531 / SHEA-2 Δ S-2532.
+Pine Tree labels with track listing, butcher cover insert, slightly degenerated, or directly printed on cover in pinkish color.
+This LP was pressed from new masters, numbered SHEA-1 Δ S 2531 / SHEA-2 Δ S-2532, of slightly, but noticeably, inferior sound quality, derived from the same tape that was used for the original masters.

-12. Early eighties.
-Great Live Concert Records.
-Blue insert titled BEATLEMANIA.
-LIVE AT THE HOLLYWOOD BOWL 1964, blue GLC label, stampers SHEA-1 / SHEA-2.
+Late seventies.
+Great Live Concert Records Blue insert titled BEATLEMANIA.
+LIVE AT THE HOLLYWOOD BOWL 1964, blue GLC label with italics fonts, stampers SHEA-1 / SHEA-2.

 INTEREST.
 The first Kustom release is rare and highly valuable, as well as the rubber-stamped version (****).
-The Pine Tree and Dittolino releases are less interesting and quite common (***/**), the other reissues have a limited value (**/*), excepting the Mushroom one in multicolored vinyl, nice and quite rare (****).
+The Pine Tree and Dittolino releases are less interesting and relatively common (***/**), while the other reissues have a limited value (**/*), with the exception of the Mushroom one in multicolored vinyl, which is nice and quite rare (***) and the Wizardo version, which is extremely rare and much sought-after by collectors (*****).

 RECORDS DERIVED FROM THE KUSTOM RELEASE

-The Figa 3-A / Figa 3-B stampers were used for another record, probably released soon after the original issue, pressed by a company named 5D Records and titled THE SHEA STADIUM CONCERT.
-It was released in green vinyl with yellow labels.
+The Figa 3-A / Figa 3-B stampers were used for another record, probably released soon after the original, titled THE SHEA STADIUM CONCERT and pressed by a company called 5D Records.
+It was released on green vinyl with yellow labels.

 1975.
 A counterfeited copy was released in Japan with matrix J 4 1 / J 4 2, with a slipsheet reproducing the pink insert of the Kustom release #2, with the addition of the song titles copied from the release #1 (written with mistakes, such as Can't furchase me and others).

 August, 1980.
-A picture disc reproduced the "Butcher cover", titled THE BEATLES YESTERDAY AND TODAY, using matrix SHEA 1 / SHEA 2, but pressed from different masters.
+A picture disc reproduced the "Butcher cover", titled THE BEATLES YESTERDAY AND TODAY, on a matrix numbered SHEA 1 / SHEA 2, but pressed from different masters.
 This was sold (unofficially, of course), at a Chicago Beatles convention.

 INTEREST.
-All these releases have no interest (*), excluding the picture disc, rare, released for a Beatle Fest, thus with a high collectible value, particularly for those interested in this kind of records (***)
+All of these releases have a very scarce interest (**/*), with the exception of the picture disc, which is rare and was released for a Beatle Fest, and thus has a high collectible value, especially for those interested in this type of records (***).

 THE TMOQ-SMOKIN' PIG RELEASE

 1 early 1974.
-Insert printed in "rainbow" effect; a second insert with a drawing by William Stout is often glued to the back, black vinyl, b/w or colored (usually light blue) Smokin' pig labels.
+Insert printed in "rainbow" effect; a second insert with a drawing by William Stout was often glued to the back; black vinyl, black-and-white or colored (usually light blue) Smokin' pig labels.

 2. late 1974.
 Same as #1, monochromatic slipsheet.

 5. mid eighties.
-Same insert as #1, same stampers as # 4, green Instant Analysis labels.
+Same insert as #1, same stampers as # 4, green Instant Analysis labels, copied from the original 1974 Instant Analysis labels.

 INTEREST.
 These releases have a very scarce interest. **/*